EOSC-synergy/service-qa-baseline/manuscript.md

 and operation process within the framework of the EOSC-Synergy project.

-Some of the criteria in this document is similar or based on the document "Software Quality Assurance baseline2 [5], for such cases the following tag is added to the criteria: [Ref.5-QC.XyNN] where QC.XyNN is the codename of the criteria in that document.
+Some of the criteria in this document is similar or based on the document "Software Quality Assurance baseline" [@url:https://digital.csic.es/handle/10261/160086], for such cases the following tag is added to the criteria: [SQA-QC.XyNN] where QC.XyNN is the codename of the criteria in that document.

 ### Integration Testing [SvcQC.Int]